MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/servicing-channels-comparison.md

 By focusing on the Server Core installation option, we're able to dedicate more resources toward those new innovations, while also maintaining traditional Windows Server platform functionality and application compatibility.

-Starting with Windows Server, version 1809 and Windows Server 2019, [Server Core App Compatibility FOD](../get-started-19/install-fod-19.md) is an optional feature package that significantly improves the app compatibility of the Windows Server Core installation option by including a subset of binaries and packages from Windows Server with Desktop Experience, without adding the Windows Server Desktop Experience graphical environment.
+Starting with Windows Server, version 1809 and Windows Server 2019, [Server Core App Compatibility Feature on Demand (FOD)](../get-started/server-core-app-compatibility-feature-on-demand.md) is an optional feature package that significantly improves the app compatibility of the Windows Server Core installation option by including a subset of binaries and packages from Windows Server with Desktop Experience, without adding the Windows Server Desktop Experience graphical environment.

 ## What about Nano Server?